 make efforts to find the new and negative keyword ideas quickly.

 How does this improvement work?

 You’ll see this improvement if we’ve found a broad keyword sending you irrelevant traffic.

-We'll recommend you change the keyword to modified broad, showing your ads to a more focused audience.
+We'll recommend you change the keyword to phrase match keywords, showing your ads to a more focused audience.